 During the Fall & Winter semesters we meet weekly.
-WEDNESDAYS @ 5:00PM in the Student Center KIVA room.
+WEDNESDAYS @ 5:00PM in 204 Student Center.
 Check the calender for room locations.

 Coming Out is a lifelong, continuous process.
 This group welcomes gay, lesbian, bisexual, transgender and questioning people to come together and discuss issues regarding coming out, being out, sexuality, identity and other topics.
 This group will foster a safe space where people can verbalize their concerns about the process of coming out and being out.

 This is a drop-in group - there is no need to call ahead.

 Co-Sponsored by: Counseling Services and Your LGBT Resource Center